JJWatMyself/SunPower/README.md

     Then the inverter likely has a problem ☹

 So that's it for the changes.
+May you warrenty claims be plentiful!

 Beyond these five new fields, let’s have some geeky fun and discuss the specs a little further.
 Imagine we are comparing spec sheets from different manufacturers that have the same Pnom and ‘AC Max.
 Cont.
 Output Power’ .Just like before the stated specification is:

 Manufacturer 1: